Like ToolFern? Prefer us as your source on Google →

 UUID Generator

-3. Click Generate — you’ll get one UUID per line in the result box.
+5. Click Generate, you’ll get one identifier per line in the result box.

 What is a UUID?

-A UUID (Universally Unique Identifier), sometimes called a GUID on Microsoft platforms, is a 128-bit value written as 32 hexadecimal digits in the familiar 8-4-4-4-12 pattern, for example3f2504e0-4f89-41d3-9a0c-0305e82c3301.
-This tool produces version 4 UUIDs, which are built almost entirely from random data.
-Of the 128 bits, 6 are fixed to mark the version and variant, leaving122 random bits — enough that you can generate them freely without any central coordination and still never realistically see a collision.
+A UUID (Universally Unique Identifier), sometimes called a GUID on Microsoft platforms, is a 128-bit value written as 32 hexadecimal digits in the familiar 8-4-4-4-12 pattern, for example 3f2504e0-4f89-41d3-9a0c-0305e82c3301.
+The default version 4 UUID is built almost entirely from random data.
+Of the 128 bits, 6 are fixed to mark the version and variant, leaving 122 random bits, enough that you can generate them freely without any central coordination and still never realistically see a collision.

 Developers reach for UUIDs as database primary keys, request and trace IDs, file names, idempotency keys, and anywhere two systems need to mint identifiers independently without clashing.
 Because a v4 UUID is purely random, it doesn’t leak timestamps, counters or machine details the way some other schemes can.